nodemcu/nodemcu-firmware/docs/en/modules/spi.md

 Set up the SPI configuration.
 Refer to [Serial Peripheral Interface Bus](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus#Clock_polarity_and_phase) for details regarding the clock polarity and phase definition.

+Calling `spi.setup()` will route the HSPI signals to the related pins, overriding previous configuration and control by the `gpio` module.
+It is possible to revert any pin back to gpio control if its HSPI functionality is not needed, just set the desired `gpio.mode()` for it.
+This is recommended especially for the HSPI /CS pin function in case that SPI slave-select is driven from a different pin by `gpio.write()` - the SPI engine would toggle pin 8 otherwise.

 #### Syntax
 `spi.setup(id, mode, cpol, cpha, databits, clock_div[, duplex_mode])`